 Compulsory Schooling in NSW

-Further information for parents, schools and government and non-government agencies can be downloaded from the links below:
+Information on compulsory school attendance for parents, schools and government and non-government agencies is available form the links below:

 Attendance and absences

-Home school liaison officers are specially trained teachers who support schools by working with students and their families when regular attendance is an issue.
-Aboriginal student liaison officers work specifically with Aboriginal students and their communities to improve attendance.
+Home school liaison officers (HSLOs) are specially trained teachers who are authorised attendance officers.
+They work with schools, students and their families to resolve attendance issues.
+Aboriginal student liaison officers (ASLOs) work specifically with Aboriginal students and their communities to improve attendance.